Comparison of Best Global Boundary Data Providers – June 2026

 Melissa

-Melissa provides U.S. parcel boundaries, including neighborhoods, carrier routes, cities, counties, and ZIP codes, enriched with Census demographics.
-Boundaries are delivered via API.
-Compared to GeoPostcodes, Melissa lacks global coverage and consistency.
-Compared to TomTom, Melissa specializes in property-level detail, whereas TomTom emphasizes international navigation and administrative datasets.
+Melissa provides U.S. parcel boundaries, including neighborhoods, carrier routes, cities, counties, and ZIP codes, enriched with Census demographics and delivered via API.
+Compared to GeoPostcodes, Melissa centers on parcel and property-level boundaries while GeoPostcodes delivers a global boundary dataset covering 247 countries.
+Compared to TomTom, Melissa specializes in property-level detail, whereas TomTom emphasizes navigation and administrative datasets.

 TomTom

-TomTom delivers administrative and postal boundaries across 200+ countries.
+TomTom delivers administrative and postal boundaries across a broad international footprint.
 Layers include municipal, census, and postal boundaries plus centroids and address points.
-Compared to GeoPostcodes, coverage is less consistent globally.
+Compared to TomTom, GeoPostcodes delivers a standardized boundary dataset for 247 countries built from authoritative sources.
 Compared to Melissa, TomTom focuses more on large-scale routing datasets than fine parcel detail.

 Precisely

 Precisely offers global boundaries with rich detail in the U.S. and select countries, including parcels, neighborhoods, and school zones.
-Outside these markets, coverage and updates are less consistent.
-Compared to GeoPostcodes, integration is less flexible, with limited on-premise options.
+Compared to Precisely, GeoPostcodes delivers a self-hosted global boundary dataset across 247 countries.
 Compared to CARTO, Precisely focuses on delivering authoritative boundaries, while CARTO focuses on cloud-native visualization.

 Mapping Platforms (Curate/Resell/Display)